Arcadia Youth Basketball

 Should it go into 3 OT the first team to score wins!

-Each team is allowed Four time outs.
-Time outs will include (4) Full timeouts, and may be used at anytime during the game.
+Each team is allowed TWO (2) time outs per half, and may be used at anytime during the game.
 Injuries occurring in the last three minutes of each half will be charged as an official time out.

 Games will start exactly at the scheduled time.
 A team is allowed to play a game with as few as four players.
 The Coach of the team with less than five players may forfeit the game if he chooses.
 In the case of a forfeit, the court may be used for practice by the two scheduled teams.
 The forfeited game will not be rescheduled.